An overview of Gerolsteiner Brunnen’s impressive history - from its humble beginnings in 1888 to a global leadership today.

 Gerolsteiner switches from its ionic clay bottles to glass bottles.
 Sales continue to increase to 3.2 million bottles annually.

-In Gerolstein, a mineral water source erupts during drilling operations, resulting in a massive fountain that shoots up 57 metres (187 feet) high and with a diameter of 50cm (1.6 feet).
+In Gerolstein, a mineral water source erupts during drilling operations, resulting in a massive fountain that shoots up 57 meters (187 feet) high and with a diameter of 50cm (1.6 feet).
 It took nearly a month to secure this new source.

 After a slump in exports due to the First World War, deliveries (158,000 bottles) to the USA resume in 1928.